 What's your reaction to these examples?
 Which ones do you prefer for your home?

-We have two showroom locations in Middletown or Orange, Connecticut where you can explore carpet patterns when you're ready.
+We have a conveniently located showroom in Orange, Connecticut where you can explore carpet patterns when you're ready.

 Thanks for reading,